mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 model.add(Cropping2D(cropping=((70, 25), (0, 0))))
 ```

 Just like in the previous project, I use additional conv layers in the network that are designed to choose the right color space, instead of choosing the color space manually.
-It's interesting to see which space the network finds most useful (this can be seen in the activations image above)
+It's interesting to see which space the network finds most useful.
+(This can be seen in the folder ./feature_maps)

 The following layers are designed to look for the right color space (a 1x1 filter with depth 10, followed by a 1x1 filter with depth 3):